rchampeimont/transition-stories/A_Trans_Woman_Debunks_Anti-Trans_Rhetoric.md

 This debate suffers from the same bias as vaccination debates—people fixate on rare potential side effects while completely ignoring the well-documented, life-changing benefits.

 For trans people, puberty isn’t just a phase—it can cause permanent, unwanted changes that are difficult (or impossible) to reverse [7].
+For instance, in the case of trans girls (which I know from first-hand experience):
+* **Your voice will break** and take on a masculine tone.
+If you want a feminine voice later, you’ll need to train it like a voice actor, which takes effort and time.
+* **You’ll grow facial hair**, which means dozens of painful laser or electrolysis sessions to remove it.
+* **Your breasts won’t develop fully** even with HRT later—early puberty blockers allow breast growth that looks more natural.

+Overall, access to puberty blockers and HRT for trans kids has a significant positive impact on their mental health, reducing the risk of depression by 60% and the likelihood of suicidal thoughts or attempts by 70% [9].

 ## Aren’t There Too Many Trans Kids?

 Today, more kids identify as trans compared to the past.
 But surely there were no trans kids in the 90s, right?

 I was a trans kid in the 90s.
-But when 7-year-old me said she wanted "to be a girl," all the other kids laughed at her.
-She quickly learned that it was better to never say things like that again.
+But when **7-year-old me said she wanted "to be a girl"**, all the other kids laughed at her.
+She quickly learned that it was better to **never say things like that again**.
 That’s why people think there were "no trans kids" back then.

 ## Why Do Trans People Say That “Trans Women Are Women”?

-I’m a lesbian, which means I’m attracted to women—and sometimes to feminine-presenting non-binary people.
+I’m a **lesbian**, which means I’m attracted to women—and sometimes to feminine-presenting non-binary people.
 But my attraction isn’t based on sex—it’s based on gender.

-If I meet a trans man (who is biologically female), I won’t find him attractive at all.
+If **I meet a trans man (who is biologically female), I won’t find him attractive at all**.
 On the other hand, I am attracted to trans women, even though they are not biologically female.
-This shows that, in real life, the word "woman" makes more sense as trans people use it, rather than in a strict biological sense.
+This shows that, in real life, the word **"woman" makes more sense as trans people use it, rather than in a strict biological sense.** That’s one of the reasons we say "trans women are women."

+If you don’t personally know trans people, you might think they always have an **unusual or androgynou**s appearance.
+But that’s only because the trans people you notice are the ones who look different. **Trans people who fully pass—trans women who look just like cis women — go unnoticed**.
+You likely see them every day without realizing they’re trans.

 ## Conclusion